Alice Massey

 Alice Parkin Massey (1 July 1879 - 29 July 1950) was a Canadian philanthropist and the wife of Vincent Massey, who became Governor General of Canada shortly after her death.

+Early life and education

-Born in Fredericton, New Brunswick, she was the daughter of George and Annie Parkin.
+Born in Fredericton, New Brunswick, she was the daughter of educator George Robert Parkin and Annie Connell Fisher Parkin.
 She was educated in Canada, England and Switzerland.
 In 1914, she was appointed head of the women's students hostel at the University of Toronto.
 She married Vincent Massey the following year.